Responsible freedom is what people with great values pursue. And there is a direct relationship between responsible

 The two most important elements are the 1) V shape and the 2) arrow in the middle.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. – Galatians 5:1

 Understanding the Graphic

 Third, outside the V are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
-Again, this is applicable to both good and bad value organizations or structures.
-Even evil organizations have their boundaries.
-Hopefully, the consequences are clearly stated at the same time that the boundaries are set.
+Again, this is applicable to both good and bad value organizations.
+It is best to state the consequences at the same time the boundaries are set.

 Finally, the arrow in the middle represents self-governance.
 The color on the arrow portrays the degree of self-governance.
 At the bottom, there is minimal self-governance.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
-And, the colors directly correlate with the narrow or expansive freedom allowed.
+Finally, the colors directly correlate with the narrow or expanded responsible freedom.

-So, when we abide by the rules of the structure, stay inside the boundaries, greater responsible freedom is available.
-In other words, the more self-governance is demonstrated, the more freedom is available.
+So, when you abide by the rules of the structure, stay inside the boundaries, greater responsible freedom is available.
+In other words, the more you demonstrate self-governance, the more responsible freedom is available.

 In the graph above, the table to the right provides additional ways to look at the Freedom V. We see self-governance in 3 distinct levels that overlap.

 Again, the Freedom V works with any structure and is especially good for families, and, of course, organizations.

 A person with self-governance considers others and the impact their actions have on others.
-They will stay within the V as long as the freedom inside the V is about good and Godly values.
+They stay within the V as long as the freedom inside the V is about good and Godly values.